Pamela Harrigan, Registered Diagnostic Sonographer

 Since entering the field of echocardiography when it was newly emerging, Pam has been involved in all areas of cardiac ultrasound: clinical practice, research, education and publication.
 Experienced with both adult and pediatric patients, her clinical affiliations have included Mass General Hospital and Lahey Clinic, as their lab technical director, and as a consultant in special projects at the Cleveland Clinic Foundation cardiac ultrasound laboratory.
 In addition to authoring and co-authoring echocardiographic scientific papers, manuscripts and book chapters, she has published a textbook on cardiac ultrasound, Principles of Interpretation in Echocardiography.
 Her publications have earned several awards from professional societies.

-For over 15 years, her work has been focused in veterinary medicine, both clinical work and teaching/training ultrasound.
+For over 16 years, her work has been focused in veterinary medicine, both clinical work and teaching/training ultrasound.
 She has participated as a member of faculty at the ACVIM Forum Annual Scientific Meeting.
 She also participates in and directs veterinary ultrasound seminars nationally and internationally.
+She is currently the president of the International Veterinary Ultrasound Society (IVUSS.org), an organization which provides education and promotes research in veterinary ultrasonography.
+She uses her leisure time to enjoy nature – either on foot, in a kayak, on skis, or in scuba gear.
+Home is shared with rescue dogs, shelter cats, and tropical fish.